 Air Force Radio and Television Broadcasting Job Description

-Organizes and conducts broadcast operations.
-Programs and directs radio and television broadcasts.
-Prepares informational materials in broadcast format for use on Armed Forces Radio and Television (AFRT) and commercial media; serves as talent and operates broadcast equipment.
-Related DoD Occupational Subgroup: 400.
+The men and women of the Air Force Radio and Television Service organize and conduct broadcast operations, produce programs, and directs radio and television broadcasts.
+The journalists and video specialists, prepare informational materials in broadcast format for use on Armed Forces Radio and Television (AFRT) and commercial media; serves as talent and operates broadcast equipment.
+Sporting events that are happening in America are high lights of deployed airmen, sailors, marines, and soldiers every week.

 Duties and Responsibilities:

-Prepares informational materials for use on AFRT and commercial media.
-Identifies and selects newsworthy events.
-Produces radio and television scripts, narrations, spot announcements, and news and sports broadcasts.
-Selects associated visual material as necessary and available.
-Coordinates use of graphics, sets special effects, and audio and video material to support programming requirements.
-Prepares and maintains schedules, daily operation logs, and continuity book.
-Assists public affairs officer in working with electronic media.
+The men and women of AFRTS also prepare informational materials for use on AFRT and commercial media by identifying and selecting newsworthy events.
+They are able to produce radio and television scripts, narrations, spot announcements, and news and sports broadcasts.
+They also select associated visual material as necessary and available and coordinates the use of graphics, sets special effects, and audio and video material to support programming requirements.
+This job requires both creative skills as well as organizational skills.

 Knowledge.
 Knowledge is mandatory of: radio and television writing and broadcasting; regulations and policies governing AFRT and other public affairs activities; broadcast equipment capabilities; and methods of researching public attitudes.